maiertech/template-sveltekit-example/README.md

 ## Keeping dependencies up-to-date

-I update dependencies in this template every now and then.
+I update dependencies in this template now and then.
 These are the steps:

 1. Run `npm init svelte .` to regenerate the SvelteKit skeleton project into the existing directory.
-1. **Where should we create your project?** Leave blank for current directory.
+1. **Where should we create your project?** Leave blank for the current directory.
 1. **Directory not empty.
 Continue?** Yes.
 1. **Which Svelte app template?** Skeleton project.
-1. **Add type checking with TypeScript?** Yes.
+1. **Add type checking with TypeScript?** Yes, using JavaScript with JSDoc comments.
 1. **Use ESLint for code linting?** Yes.
 1. **Use Prettier for code formatting?** Yes.
 1. **Add Playwright for browser testing?** No.
-1. Review changes in `svelte.config.js`.
-1. Review changes in `vite.config.js` and make sure to not loose my Vite HMR config for Gitpod.
-1. Review changes in `package.json` and make sure to not loose description and repository fields.
 1. Delete `node_module` and `package-lock.json` and run `npm i`.